jonnonz1/nz-statute-book/acts/public/2004/building-act-2004.md

 ### 412 Application of Regulations (Disallowance) Act 1989 to material incorporated by reference
 [Repealed]

-### 413 Application of Standards Act 1988 not affected
+### 413 Application of Standards and Accreditation Act 2015 not affected
-Sections 405 to 412 do not affect the application of sections 22 to 25 of the Standards Act 1988.
+Sections 405 to 412 do not affect the application of sections 29 to 32 of the Standards and Accreditation Act 2015.

 **Amendments and repeal**